Bruce R. Berkowitz

-Bruce R. (Robert) Berkowitz is an American equity fund manager and registered investment adviser.
+Bruce Robert Berkowitz is an American equity fund manager and registered investment adviser.
 Berkowitz founded Fairholme Capital Management in 1997 and was formerly a senior portfolio manager at Lehman Brothers Holdings and a managing director of Smith Barney.
 Berkowitz was named 2009 Domestic-Stock Fund Manager of the Year and Domestic-Stock Fund Manager of the Decade by Morningstar, Inc.

 Early life and education

 Berkowitz, was raised in Chelsea, Massachusetts, the son of Hennie (née Schneider) and Barney Berkowitz.
 His father was a part-time taxi driver and owned a convenience store; his mother was a homemaker.
 Berkowitz attended Chelsea High School and Huntington Prep before graduating from Beaver Country Day School.
 In 1980, he graduated with a bachelor's degree in economics, cum laude, from the University of Massachusetts Amherst.

 Career

 After college, Berkowitz worked at the Strategic Planning Institute, a management consulting firm, in Cambridge, Massachusetts.
 In 1983, he joined Merrill Lynch in London.
 In 1986 he accepted a job with Lehman Brothers in London and then transferred to their New Jersey office in 1989 as a senior portfolio manager.
 In 1993, he became a managing director of Smith Barney Investment Advisers.

 In 1997, Berkowitz started his own firm, Fairholme Capital Management.
 The name of the firm "Fairholme" was the name of the last street on which he had lived.

-In late 2010 it was announced that Berkowitz had joined the board of directors of the St. Joe Company.
+In late 2010, it was announced that Berkowitz had joined the board of directors of the St. Joe Company.
+By 2011, Berkowitz and Fairholme’s president, Charles M. Fernandez, resigned from the board again to protest the firm’s strategy.

+In 2016, Berkowitz joined the board of directors at American retailer Sears; at the time, he was the company’s largest external shareholder.
+He resigned again in 2017.